 - Soup and sandwich: Spread on top of a grilled caprese sandwich or add a drizzle in a bowl of tomato basil soup.

 If you have leftovers, pour the pesto into an airtight container or jar and store in the fridge.
 It will keep in the fridge for about a week.

 If you don’t think you’ll use the whole batch within a week, you can easily freeze it!
-Add the pesto sauce to an ice cube tray, freeze and then add pesto cubes to a ziploc baggie and store in freezer for up to 3 months.
-I like to thaw the pesto cubes by placing the baggie in a bowl of lukewarm water.
+Add the pesto sauce to an ice cube tray, freeze and then add the frozen cubes to a ziploc baggie and store in freezer for up to 3 months.
+I like to thaw the pesto cubes by placing the freezer bag in a bowl of lukewarm water.